EbrahimSolomon/Wellness-Mock/README.md

 # Wellness-Mock

 A small React + Vite + Tailwind prototype of a wellness booking & loyalty app.
-This fork removes the image logo and shows a text header (“wellness - app”).

 ## Tech Stack
 - React 19 + Vite 7